Browser-Based vs. Native Login Flows on Mobile Devices

 Using browser-based flows reduces the implementation time required, since everything is handled by the login page (including multifactor authentication and anomaly detection).

-By relying on a centralized login experience, you will automatically receive new features without requiring you to make any changes to your native application.
+By relying on a universal login experience, you will automatically receive new features without requiring you to make any changes to your native application.
 For example, if Auth0 adds support for FIDO/U2F, you would not need to make any code changes to your app before you can use this functionality.

 When using a native login flow, the login UI and logic is embedded onto the app bundle.
 Conversely, with a browser-based login flow, the user sees some loading time as the page loads.